mgrhm/monica/docs/installation/update.md

     mysql>
     ```

-5. Take a look around, if you'd like.
-If you'll enter `SHOW DATABASES`
+5. Take a look around, if you’d like.
+If you’ll enter `SHOW DATABASES`
-   you'll see:
+   you’ll see:

     ```
     Connection id:    195779265